 - Hydrogen is not inherently dangerous at all concentrations

 Importantly, when dissolved in water, hydrogen gas is not flammable.
 Similar to dissolving gun powder in water.
 When it comes to hydrogen inhalation, it is important to weigh the explosion risk with the benefits.
 MHI does not believe the safety risk is worth the benefits for equipment that operates above the lower flammability limit.
-Reports have been made of devices exploding, though it is possible this is often underreported.
+Reports exist of hydrogen inhalation devices experiencing fires or explosions, particularly involving systems operating above the lower flammability limit or where engineering controls were inadequate.
+Although the frequency of these events is difficult to determine, they illustrate why system design and operating concentration are important safety considerations.
 As a result, responsible inhalation systems are designed to operate below flammability thresholds, control hydrogen concentration and dilution, prevent H2 gas accumulation in enclosed spaces, and avoid ignition sources within the delivery pathway.
 Flammability risk is therefore a systems-level consideration, not simply a property of hydrogen itself.

 This is explored in detail in Course 207 of the Level 2 Certification courses.